weizhenye/Danmaku/README.md

     fillStyle: '#000',
     // If strokeStyle isn't assigned, there will be no stroke.
     strokeStyle: '#000',
+    // It will be effect like strokeWidth.
+    lineWidth: 1.0,
     shadowBlur: 0,
     shadowColor: '#000',
     shadowOffsetX: 0,